Menci/docker-archlinuxarm/README.md

-# Docker Image for Arch Linux ARM
+# Arch Linux Docker Image (Multiarch)

 [![Build and Push](https://github.com/Menci/docker-archlinuxarm/actions/workflows/build.yaml/badge.svg)](https://github.com/Menci/docker-archlinuxarm/actions/workflows/build.yaml)

-This is the Docker image for Arch Linux ARM.
+This is the Docker image for Arch Linux ARM but for compatibility AMD64 build is also included.
 All images are built on GitHub Actions automatically.

-Just just like the official Arch Linux amd64 image, it has two tags:
+Just just like the official Arch Linux AMD64 image, it has two tags:

 * `base` (default): installed only the package group `base`.
 * `base-devel`: installed the package group `base-devel`.